internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 Once you run that successfully, you should now see your schemas updated on the "Table Editor" page.

-## Making Local Changes to Your App
+## Making Local Database Schema Changes

 You've made it!
 You're up and running with your local development environment and now you can finally make changes and test them out before shipping them to production.